kubeflow/website/content/docs/components/hyperparameter-tuning/hyperparameter.md

 kubectl -n kubeflow describe experiment tfjob-example
 ```

+Follow the steps as described for the *random algorithm example* above,
+to see the results of the experiment in the Katib UI.

 ### PyTorch example

-This is an example for the PyTorch operator:
+Run the following command to launch an experiment using Kubeflow's PyTorch
+training job operator:

 ```
 kubectl create -f https://raw.githubusercontent.com/kubeflow/katib/master/examples/v1alpha3/pytorchjob-example.yaml